jefdaj/electionguard-cardano/milestone1/multiscript_election/README.md

 ./multiscript_election/main.py
 ```

-And it should generate these files:
+And it should generate files like these:

 ```
 multiscript_election/